New Virginia Laws That Affect Drivers

 Ban on Handheld Phones and More

-House bill 874 establishes the first total ban on the use of handheld devices when driving with Virginia's new Hands-Free Cell Phone Driving Law.
+House Bill 874 establishes the first total ban on the use of handheld devices when driving with Virginia's new Hands-Free Cell Phone Driving Law.
 That includes phones and any other handheld device.
 Previously, Virginia law only prohibited reading or sending texts or emails while driving in a work zone.

 Safe Speed Pedestrian Data NHTSA